strinsberg/rusp/README.md

 # Rusp

+**Note** this is a project for fun and learning and is not intended for practical use.
+It is in a pretty early stage and I am planning a number of changes to syntax etc. A lot of the README is just notes to myself and ideas for design and features.

-Rusp is a lisp/clojure like language.
+Rusp (rust + lisp) is a lisp/clojure like language.
 The interpreter is written in rust, though realistically it could be in any language.
 The end goal will be to write a compiler that translates rusp code into rust so that it can be compiled into binaries that are not interpreted at all.
 As rusp is a dynamic language there